Is Sagres worth visiting? Why it Should Be on Your Travel Bucket List

 1. The beaches are stunning

 One of the best things about Sagres IMO is it’s smaller and less touristy than its larger counterpart, Lagos.
-Plus it’s just as beautiful if not more due to the unspoiled beaches – Praia do Barranco, Praia do Beliche and Praia do Martinhal were some of my faves.
+Plus it’s just as beautiful if not more due to the unspoiled, sandy beaches.
+There are so many different beaches to visit as well – Praia do Barranco, Praia de Beliche and Praia do Martinhal were some of my faves.
+Praia da Baleeira is a great place too!

 2. Sagres is known for its great surfing conditions